 The Power Gap provides a secondary analysis to the Index based on the interplay between resources and influence.
 Countries can be overperformers or underperformers, irrespective of where they place in the rankings.

 Countries with outsized influence in Asia relative to their resources have a positive Power Gap.
 Conversely, countries that exert undersized influence relative to their resources register a negative Power Gap.

 The distance from the trend line — which is determined using a linear regression — reveals how well each country converts its resources into influence in Asia.

 Developing countries often register influence shortfalls — reflecting their unrealised power potential and internal constraints on their ability to project power abroad.
-Meanwhile, Taiwan delivers inconsistent performances across the influence measures due to a lack of formal diplomatic recognition and the territory’s exclusion from key multilateral forums and initiatives.
-Russia’s Power Gap score of –6.1 indicates its regional influence is limited by its position on the geographic periphery of Asia.
+Meanwhile, Taiwan’s negative Power Gap reflects its inconsistent performance across the influence measures due to a lack of formal diplomatic recognition and the territory’s exclusion from key multilateral forums and initiatives.
+Russia’s Power Gap score of –6.6 indicates its regional influence is limited by its position on the geographic periphery of Asia.

 - New Zealand16.816.00.8